coraxx/netdata_nv_plugin/README.md

 ### Installation Example ###

-Example for standard NetData installation under Ubuntu, working with Python >=3.2:
+Example for standard NetData installation under Ubuntu, working with Python >=2.6 and >=3.2:

 ```
 cd /tmp/